gui11aume/mmp/README.md

 following command:

     ./mmp genome.fasta reads.fastq

+If you want to use more than one core to speed up the mapping, you can use the option `-t`.
+For instance, if you want to use 4 cores, you would use the following command:

+    ./mmp -t 4 genome.fasta reads.fastq

 This produces a sam file printed on `stdout`.
 You can change the error rate with the option `-e`.
 For instance, if you know that it is 2%,